kkzaadev/Baileys/docs/migration/to-v7.0.0.md

 This is the Alternate JID for the user, thus, if participant is a LID, the Alt will be a PN.

+IF YOU HAVE LIDs, THAT DOESN'T MEAN IT IS THE END OF THE WORLD.
+THE GOAL OF YOUR PROGRAM SHOULDN'T BE TO RESTORE THE PN JID ANYMORE, MIGRATE TO LIDs.
+PNs are WAY LESS RELIABLE.

 Also, in the [GroupMetadata](../api/interfaces/GroupMetadata) type, each ID type is now a LID and associated with it is a pn type (`owner` and `ownerPn`, `descOwner` and `descOwnerPn`, so on..)

 In the [Contact](../api/interfaces/Contact) type, there are no longer any `jid`/`lid` fields.
 Instead, there is an `id` field (the preferred one by WhatsApp), and there is a `phoneNumber` and `lid` field.
 One or the other is present depending on the `id` field.
 If the `id` is an LID, then the `phoneNumber` is present, and vice versa.